nfes-org/nfes-org.github.io/_posts/2024-03-26-geosteering-workshop-2024.md

 To find more information about the hotel, visit the [Sola Strand Hotel website](https://www.solastrandhotel.no/).
 The information about booking with a special conference rate will be available when the registration opens.

 ## Registration

-The registration will open in the late **August 2024**.
-[Sign-up for updates](https://forms.gle/hzoBmG1sv2hBSEA9A).

-The preliminary prices are specified below.
-The registration includes access to the entire program, the ice-breaker, lunches, and the conference dinner.
+To register, use the [**Registration Link** at deltager.no, NORCE's partner](https://www.deltager.no/norce/event/geosteering_and_formation_evaluation_workshop_by_norce_and_nfes_2024_11112024).
+Registration includes access to the entire program, the ice-breaker event, lunches, and the conference dinner.
+If you are unsure whether you will participate in the evening social events, we will send you an email in October to confirm your choice.

+### Hotel Booking

+For those of you coming from outside the area, we have pre-reserved several rooms at the conference venue, Sola Strand Hotel, for the period of November 11-14.
+To secure the special rate of 1880 NOK per room per night, please use the [**Hotel Booking Link**](https://app.mews.com/distributor/166ae71a-51c8-4551-931e-b12800bad7d5?mewsAvailabilityBlockId=2fb754c3-4254-46aa-aac2-b1280116cc5b&mewsStart=2024-11-11&mewsEnd=2024-11-14).

+### Prices for Early and Late Registration

 <table class="styled-table">
     <thead>